adevlinb/climate-events/readme.md

 <img src="https://i.imgur.com/qnMP10B.png" width=300px/>
 <img src="https://i.imgur.com/RZtDlE4.png" width=300px/>

+### **GETTING STARTED**

+1. You can acces my [TRELLO BOARD](https://trello.com/b/SWAZezhv/project-2) to see project organization and thought process.
+2. And use this link: [CLIMATE EVENTS](https://climate-events.herokuapp.com/) to access the deployed app.
-1. Enter the app via Google OAUTH
+3. Enter the app via Google OAUTH
-2. Search via TAGS or create a new event.
+4. Search via TAGS or create a new event.
-3. Click on details to view an individual event.
+5. Click on details to view an individual event.
-4. Fetch / update the weather, add / delete tags, and edit information for the event.
+6. Fetch / update the weather, add / delete tags, and edit information for the event.
-4. Navigate to "past events" to see the events that have already passed.
+7. Navigate to "past events" to see the events that have already passed.

 ### ICEBOX: